 Castable Sonar Units can be very handy in a wide range of circumstances for a wide variety of species, filling a niche for kayak, ice, and shore anglers who don’t have or want the option for today’s boat sonars that can run into the thousands of dollars.

-Consider how you fish and what you might need when selecting a castable sonar.
+Consider how you fish and what you might need when selecting a castable sonar and remember these are really useful for beginner to intermediate anglers as well as the most skilled fishers.
 We are sure that we have something on this list to suit all anglers needs for this niche fishing tool.